Sleeps 2 | 160sq/ft | Guests age 6+ suggested

-Cicily is the first tent in our growing Kawartha fleet!
-All tents will be identical in design and come with their own fire pit & grill, outdoor twinkle lights, a picnic table, two Muskoka chairs, and share a dock at the water’s edge.
+Sorrel is the third tent in our growing Kawartha fleet!
+All tents will be identical in design and come with their own fire pit & grill, outdoor twinkle lights, a picnic table, two Muskoka chairs, and share a communal space at the water’s edge.
 Paddleboards can be rented on-site for an additional fee.

 Due to the realities of this site and the safety risks involved, we do not recommend this tent for families with children under the age of 6.
 Pets are also not permitted here.
 See the “Be Aware” section below for more detail.

 SELECT THE NIGHTS YOU’D LIKE TO STAY IN THE RESERVATION CALENDAR ABOVE

 ☼ We require a 2-night minimum stay / 3-nights on long weekends

 ☼ A $50 cleaning fee will be included in your reservation total

 ☼ HST will be added on the checkout page